dopeytree/octofree/README.md

 - 24/7 powered: server / pc / mac / raspberry pi / etc
 - internet access
 - python3
+- docker
 - discord [server]
 - discord [mobile device]

 ## Virtual Environment

-Prefered method is running in a Python virtual environment located a `.venv` folder.
+Preferred method is docker but you can also run in a Python virtual environment located a `.venv` folder.

 - create the virtual environment: